VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Introduction

 Subsequently, we focus on achieving region-level fine-grained understanding by weakly-supervised alignment of image patches and text tokens.
-Previous VLP methods \citep{chen2020uniter, kim2021vilt} in this direction use Wasserstein distance (WD) \citep{peyre2019computational}, a.k.a Earth Mover’s distance (EMD)-based optimal transport (OT) algorithms for such alignment problem.
-However, we argue that WD is not optimum for intricate images with multiple similar entities.
-Thus, we propose to jointly utilize Gromov-Wasserstein distance (GWD) \cite{peyre2016gromov} and Wasserstein distance (WD) in a setup known as graph optimal transport \cite{li2019graph}.
-Moreover, instead of using commonly deployed contrastive objective, we propose to utilize redundancy reduction from Barlow Twins \cite{zbontar2021barlow}, which is less data-intensive and does not require hard-negative mining.
-We also follow \cite{dou2022coarse} to incorporate deep multi-modal fusion into the uni-modal backbones, removing the need for costly fusion-specific transformer layers.
-To this end, we introduce \model, \textbf{V}isi\textbf{o}n-\textbf{L}anguage \textbf{T}ransformer with weakly-supervised local-feature \textbf{A}lignment, a unified VLP paradigm only utilizes \textit{image-caption} annotations but achieves fine-grained region-level image understanding, eliminating the use of expensive box annotations.
-Figure~\ref{fig:overview} visualizes the feature-level image-text alignment. \model\ can attend text tokens to the corresponding visual patches without relying on low-level supervision.
+Previous VLP methods \citep{chen2020uniter, kim2021vilt} in this direction use Wasserstein distance (WD) \citep{peyre2019computational}, a.k.a Earth Mover’s distance (EMD)-based optimal transport (OT) algorithms for such alignment problems.
+However, we argue that WD is not optimum for images with multiple similar entities.
+Thus, we propose to jointly utilize Gromov-Wasserstein distance (GWD) \citep{peyre2016gromov} and Wasserstein distance (WD) in a setup known as graph optimal transport \citep{chen2020graph}.
+Moreover, instead of using a commonly deployed contrastive objective, we propose to use redundancy reduction from Barlow Twins \citep{zbontar2021barlow}, which is less data-intensive and does not require hard-negative mining.
+We also follow \citet{dou2022coarse} and incorporate deep multi-modal fusion into the uni-modal backbones, removing the need for costly fusion-specific transformer layers.
+These steps when integrated yield \model, \textbf{V}isi\textbf{o}n-\textbf{L}anguage \textbf{T}ransformer with weakly-supervised local-feature \textbf{A}lignment, a unified VLP paradigm only utilizes \textit{image-caption} annotations but achieves fine-grained region-level image understanding, eliminating the need for expensive box annotations.
+Figure \ref{fig:main_visualization} visualizes the feature-level image-text alignment generated by \model, which can attend text tokens to the corresponding visual patches without relying on low-level supervision.